 Friedreich Ataxia.
-On February 28, 2023, Reata Pharmaceuticals announced that the FDA approved omaveloxolone, a Nrf2 activator, for the treatment of FA in adults and adolescents aged 16 years and older.
+In February 2023, the FDA approved omaveloxolone, a Nrf2 activator, for the treatment of FA in adults and adolescents aged 16 years and older and omaveloxolone was commercially launched by Reata Pharmaceuticals in June 2023.
+Reata Pharmaceuticals was acquired by Biogen in September 2023.
 We are also aware of a number of companies with active clinical stage FA programs including (i) Larimar Therapeutics evaluating CTI-1601, a cell penetrating peptide FXN recombinant fusion protein, (ii) Lexeo Therapeutics evaluating a cardiac targeted FXN gene therapy, (iii) Minoryx Therapeutics evaluating leriglitazone, a PPAR-gamma agonist, and (iv) PTC Therapeutics evaluating vatiquinone, a 15-lipoxygenase inhibitor.
-In addition, several companies have stated that they have gene therapy programs for FA including Lacerta Therapeutics, Novartis, Pfizer, PTC Therapeutics, Solid Biosciences, StrideBio, and Voyager Therapeutics.
+In addition, several companies have stated that they have gene therapy programs for FA including CRISPR Therapeutics, Prime Medicine, Lacerta Therapeutics, Solid Biosciences, and Voyager Therapeutics.